"Sakakawea," by Bruno Louis Zimm

 St. Louis World's Fair, 1904

-runo Zimm (1876-1943) was a sculptor and an architect who worked in the neo-Classical style which was popular at the end of the 19th century.
+runo Zimm (1876-1943) was a sculptor and an architect who worked in the neoclassical style that was popular at the end of the 19th century.
 He studied under Augustus Saint Gaudens (1848-1907), the most prominent American sculptor of the late 19th century.
-So far as is known, this statue, which was cast of a material called staff--a mixture of plaster and fiber over a wooden frame--is no longer in existence.
+So far as is known, this statue, which was cast of a material called staff—a mixture of plaster and fiber over a wooden frame—is no longer in existence.

 This photograph, taken by the artist, was printed as the frontispiece to John C. Luttig's Journal of a Fur-Trading Expedition on the Upper Missouri 1812-1813, edited by Stella M. Drumm (St. Louis: Missouri Historical Society, 1920).